- We know we don’t have to convince you that your buyers are already online.

 Build an intuitive design experience

-When it comes to website design and user experience, you have to constantly think about what your prospect wants to see.
+When it comes to website design and user experience, you have to think about what your prospect wants to see constantly.
 How can you guide them through the different areas of your website in a way that is appealing to them?

 Your digital transformation in oil and gas needs to consider not only the visuals (what a prospect sees) but also the flow (how they move through the website).

-Things to think about fo an intuitive design experience
+Things to consider for an intuitive design experience

 If a prospect is on the home page, what is the best path for them to take to learn about your services and then book a call with you?

 Should they go to your Services page and then to your Contact page, or is it better for them to go to your About page first?

 Is it better to have a contact bar at the bottom of every page or should you have a separate page for that?